larscom/storage-manager-chrome/README.md

 ----------------------
 Q : How does the filtering work and what options do i have?
 A : You can filter key/values by typing a keyword in the input field.
-- Typing a keyword without "!" will return results that include that keyword. (e.g. keyword)
+- Typing a keyword without '!' will return results that include that keyword. (e.g. 'keyword')
-- Typing a keyword with "!" will return results that exclude that keyword. (e.g. !keyword)
+- Typing a keyword with '!' will return results that exclude that keyword. (e.g. '!keyword')

 Q : Why Local storage & Session storage only?
 A : For now yes, who knows what the feature brings us...